Jashandeep-Singh-Kaleka/EZ-Health-Telemedicine/README.md

-# EZ Health - Telemedicine Platform
+# XPress Health - Telemedicine Platform

 A modern, responsive telemedicine platform built with Next.js, similar to Push Health Portal.
 This application connects patients with healthcare providers through a secure, user-friendly interface.